-Red and orangey-red Spessartines tend to mix with Almandine along the Sp-Al line, while orange and reddish orange gems tend to be in a solid solution series with Pyrope along the Py-Sp line.
+Red and orangey-red Spessartines tend to mix with Almandine along the Sp-Al join, while orange and reddish orange gems tend to be in a solid solution series with Pyrope along the Py-Sp join.
 As you can see by graph point #14 below, Spessartine can contain up to 50% Almandine.
 The #14 point falls at the midpoint along the line between the Almandine end member and Spessartine end member (midpoint is indicated as .5).
 The #14 point has 50% of its A site occupied by iron and 50% by manganese.

 Spessartine Colors: Light Orange, Dark Orange & Red

 The Pyrope and Almandine species are in continuous sold solution with each other.
 On the high end of the Standard Pyrope range shown above is a Standard Pyrope near the half-way mark (.5) of the join between Pyrope and Almandine.
 This Pyrope-Almandine gem (pictured below) has some purple color.
 It looks like Almandine Garnet, but it's primary component is Pyrope.
 This gem is 52% Pyrope, and 48% Almandine, and has an unusually high refractive index (RI 1.77) and magnetic susceptibility (SI 19.71) for Pyrope.